JakeAustwick/Social-Statistics-Counter-Ruby/README.markdown

 The query simple returns a hash, to make it simple for your to access the raw data.

+#####Note

+Due to the way some of the API's handle uri's, you may get different results depending on whether you append a trailing slash or not.

 ```ruby

 stats = SocialCount.new